 Supporting conservation by featuring the species and places at risk and telling the stories of efforts to protect them.

 Prior to focusing my career on multimedia, I studied natural resources at Cornell University and worked in the fields of forest restoration, prairie restoration, fire management, environmental education, and volunteer coordination.
-In 2018 I moved to Fort Collins, Colorado, to work for the National Audubon Society as the communications and marketing coordinator for Audubon Rockies.
+In 2018 I moved to Fort Collins, Colorado, to work for the National Audubon Society as the communications and marketing manager for Audubon Rockies.
 There, I use multimedia to uplift efforts to conserve grasslands, sagebrush steppe, rivers, saline wetlands, native gardening, and environmental education.

 After Colorado's massive wildfire season in 2020, I created Fireforest, a long-term multimedia project creating support for forest restoration.